Does COEO Own its Own Network and What Does That Mean For Me?

 By Jordan Pioth

-At the end of this article, you will know all about Coeo’s network infrastructure, if we own it, and if Coeo is right for your business.
+By the end of this article, you will understand what COEO’s network infrastructure is, if we own it, and if COEO is right for your business.

-We own our network here at Coeo including routers, session border controllers, class V media servers, and VOIP equipment built on Juniper Networks, Microsoft (formerly known as Meta), and Ribbon Communications products.
+COEO owns its network infrastructure including the routers, session border controllers, class V media servers, and VOIP equipment built on Juniper Networks, Microsoft (formerly known as Meta), and Ribbon Communications products.

 We are so confident in our network design that we offer our customers a 100% Uptime SLA Guarantee.